none9632/mcc/README.md

-# myCompiler
+# myCompiler (*the project is not ready yet*)
 This is my poorly written compiler, which I wrote to study the topic compilers.
-This is my first project so the compiler is far from perfect.

 ## Links